draperlaboratory/VIBES/README.md

 ## Configuration file format

-The mandatory configuation file provides the details of the patch and several optional parameters.
+The mandatory configuration file provides the details of the patch and several optional parameters.
 It is a JSON file with a single top level object.

 The top-level object must include the following fields: